dogweather/forkful/content/en/arduino/dates-and-times/comparing-two-dates.md

   \ or if they're the same.
 Programmers do it to track time-based events, like scheduling\u2026"
 lastmod: '2024-03-13T22:45:00.332253-06:00'
 model: gpt-4-1106-preview
-summary: "Comparing two dates means figuring out which one is earlier, later, or if\
+summary: Comparing two dates means figuring out which one is earlier, later, or if they're the same.
-  \ they're the same.
-Programmers do it to track time-based events, like scheduling\u2026"
 title: Comparing two dates
 weight: 27
 ---